sporeprotocol/spore-dob-0/README.md

 }
 ```

-`dna: "0xefc2866a311da5b6dfcdfc4e3c22d00d024a53217ebc33855eeab1068990ed9d"` is the DNA bytes, which DOB721 decoder will parse one by one. `pattern: "0xd48869363ff41a103b131a29f43...d7be6eeaf513c2c3ae056b9b8c2e1"` is the pattern created by Cluster artist, which will be also parsed in DOB721 decoder in the meantime.
+`0xefc2866a311da5b6dfcdfc4e3c22d00d024a53217ebc33855eeab1068990ed9d` is the DNA bytes, which DOB721 decoder will parse one by one. `pattern: "0xd48869363ff41a103b131a29f43...d7be6eeaf513c2c3ae056b9b8c2e1"` is the pattern created by Cluster artist, which will be also parsed in DOB721 decoder in the meantime.
 In addition, the pattern is a hexed string of [TraitsBase](https://github.com/sporeprotocol/spore-dob-721/blob/master/src/schema/dob_721.mol#L43) bytes.

 For real-world use case, this DOB721 decoder program is referenced by [decoder-template-rust](https://github.com/sporeprotocol/decoder-template-rust) and compiled into RISC-V binary.
 Then, we have two different methods to put it on-chain:
 1. record the hash of binary on-chain